slavipande/Workshop-TechWritingPortfolio/_posts/2023-05-16-preliminary-setup.md

 - preliminary-setup
 ---

 You'll need a few things so you can follow along the steps of the workshop.
-Here's a list of them and some additional info how to install them.
+Here's a list of them and more info how to install them.

 - Text editor
-- Git --> Open a command prompt on Windows or a terminal on macOS and run `git version` to quickly check if you already have it installed.
+- Git --> Open a command prompt on Windows or a terminal on macOS and run `git version` to check if you already have it installed.
 You should get a version number in response.
 - GitHub profile
-- Jekyll --> Open a command prompt on Windows or a terminal on macOS and run `jekyll -v` to quickly check if you already have it installed.
+- Jekyll --> Open a command prompt on Windows or a terminal on macOS and run `jekyll -v` to check if you already have it installed.
 You should get a version number in response.

-## Text Editor
+## Text editor

 Any text/source code editor that enables you to create and edit markdown, HTML, and CSS files will do.
 Examples: Notepad++, Sublime Text, Atom, VS Code.
 There's probably a dozen more out there, too.

 As a general recommendation, choose one that combines several features for which you'll otherwise have to use different tools.
 Here's what I mean: when working in a docs-as-code setup, I edit in markdown, often look through source code files as part of my daily job, build local previews of whatever I'm working on, and, last but not least, push my changes to GitHub when I'm done.
 In the past, I used a text editor to open and edit files, terminal to build my local previews, and GitHub Desktop to manage my commits.
 This is 3 separate tools just for this workflow.
-Add to that any other tools needed for the job (e.g., a screen capture tool, a diagram tool, etc).
+Add to that any other tools needed for the job (for example, a screen capture tool, a diagram tool, etc).
 By switching to Atom or VS Code, I was able to reduce the number of tools I have to switch between while working.

-I'm currenty using VS Code.
+I'm currently using VS Code.
 Apart from the fact that I’m already used to it 😊, here are some other things I like about it:

 - It's easy to find solutions to any issue as there’s plenty of info on the Internet.
 - Integrated terminal, helps to minimize switching between windows.
 - Plenty of extensions available, which allows for great customization and performance of variety of tasks with it.
 For example, I’ve installed extensions for markdown to PDF (great for quick notes and feedback files) and markdown to diagrams.
 So, just working in markdown as the source, I’m able to create output in multiple formats.
 Both tasks I had to perform in different programs before, which wasted time, not to mention context switching because the source there is not markdown.
 - VS Code also has a built-in version control feature, much like Atom.
-I generally use this to manage my commits, although I sometimes do it through the terminal, too.
+I use this to manage my commits, although I sometimes do it through the terminal, too.

 To install VS Code: